cnluokun/cnluokun.github.io/_posts/2014-12-12-rtsetse-intro.md

 User interfaces for the simulation are being developed in the wonderful [shiny](http://shiny.rstudio.com/).
 These have the advantage that they can be run over the web or locally from R (useful where potential users in Africa may have limited connectivity).

-An [under-development version of a user interface](https://andysouth.shinyapps.io/shinytse7/) can be accessed online, a screenshot is shown below.
+A [user interface under development](https://andysouth.shinyapps.io/shinytse7/) can be accessed online, a screenshot is shown below.

 ![shinytse UI screenshot](/images/shinytseUIpopOutput.png)